BILDADMOSES/Peer_Assignment_Coursera/README.md

 This graph and explanation will be assessed by your peers, who will check that it has the following characteristics:

-i)Labels on the x and y axes stating what the axes represent (e.g. happiness, average income, etc.)
+a).
+Labels on the x and y axes stating what the axes represent (e.g. happiness, average income, etc.)

-ii)One or more labelled 'data points of interest'
+b).
+One or more labelled 'data points of interest'

-iii)An explanation of the following:
+c).
+An explanation of the following:

-iv)why you chose to plot those particular columns in the data
+i). why you chose to plot those particular columns in the data

-v)how you sorted or filtered the data
+ii). how you sorted or filtered the data

-vi)what makes the labelled points interesting.
+iii). what makes the labelled points interesting.